Performing natural language processing tasks with LLMs on ROCm running on AMD GPUs#

 Summary#

 In this blog you learned how to implement several popular LLMs using ROCm running on AMD GPUs, to easily perform various NLP tasks such as text generation, summarization, and solving math problems.
-If you are interested in improving the performance of these models, check out the ROCm blogs on fine-tuning Llama2 and Starcoder.
+If you are interested in improving the performance of these models, check out the ROCm blogs on fine-tuning Llama and Starcoder.

 Disclaimer#